jkz/node-feeds/README.md

 # Feeds

-Expose paginated feeds of anything as atom, websocket, webhook or event emitter
+Expose paginated feeds of anything as websocket, webhook or event emitter.

+## Roadmap

+* Atom support

+## LICENSE

+MIT license.
+See the LICENSE file for details.